Select language

 History

-Launched in 2004, the HDCA has over the years been led by a number of presidents, who come from different scholarly disciplines:
+Over the years, the HDCA has been led by presidents from different scholarly disciplines:

 • Amartya Sen (2004 - 2006) - economics